 - Baptist Health South Florida's Free Virtual Urgent Care Screening: In response to COVID-19, Baptist is offering free virtual care as a first line of defense to screen COVID-19.
 Use code CARE19

-- Meal Distribution at M-DCPS: Beginning Monday, March 30th, Miami-Dade County Public Schools will be setting up various Student Meal Distribution Sites all over the County that will provide Grab-and-Go meals for students between 4 p.m. and 7 p.m.
+- Meal Distribution at M-DCPS: Miami-Dade County Public Schools have been providing grab-and-go meals for students at various Student Meal Distribution Sites all over the County.
+Meals are distributed on Tuesdays and Fridays from 4 p.m. and 7 p.m.
 Click here to view a list of the sites.

 - Free Meals for Seniors and Children: Miami-Dade County is offering free meal delivery to qualifying seniors as well as free meals for children 18 and younger